finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentEventsApi.md

             try
             {
-                // [EXPERIMENTAL] QueryBucketedCashFlows: Returns a list of instrument events that match the specified query, presented as bucketed cashflows.
+                // [EXPERIMENTAL] QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.
                 BucketedCashFlowResponse result = apiInstance.QueryBucketedCashFlows(queryBucketedCashFlowsRequest);
                 Debug.WriteLine(result);
             }